Deltik/SignEdit/README.md

 * (`>= 1.10`) [Tab completion for `/sign` subcommands](#sign-tab)
 * (`>= 1.10`) Copy, cut, and paste sign lines with `/sign copy`, `/sign cut`, and `/sign paste`, respectively.
 * (`>= 1.10`) Undo and redo sign changes with `/sign undo` and `/sign redo`, respectively.
-* (`>= 1.10`) Players cannot edit signs that they do not have permission to edit.
-Every attempted edit is validated through a [SignChangeEvent](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/event/block/SignChangeEvent.html) and will not succeed if another plugin or policy cancels the SignChangeEvent.
+* (`>= 1.12.2`) Players cannot edit signs that they do not have permission to edit.
+Every attempted edit is validated through an [admin-configurable chain of events](#compatibilityedit-validation-standardextranone) and will not succeed if another plugin or policy cancels any of the events.
 * (`>= 1.10.2`) Automatically uses the player's language, [if supported](#supported-locales).
 * (`>= 1.11`) Fully customizable plugin text [theming and localization/translations](#advanced-customization)